rodrigopolo/cheatsheets/exiftool.md

 /path/to/files
 ```

-Rename all GoPro files to have the date prefix, GoPro doesn't handle time offset
+Rename all GoPro video files to have the date prefix, GoPro doesn't handle time offset
 ```sh
 exiftool \
 -ext mp4 \